gangdong/gangdong.github.io/_posts/2019-05-12-Others-gitalk.markdown

 The appearance is like this.<br>
 ![effect](https://gangdong.github.io/daviddong.github.io/assets/image/others-gitalk-effect.png)
 When the first loading, you will be requested to sign in your github account to active the comment function.
 Active it then you can use it now!<br>
-If you like this paragraph or you have anything would like to share, comment  at below! :) <br>
+If you like this page or you have anything would like to share, comment  at below! :) <br>

 <!-- Gitalk 评论 start  -->
 <!-- Link Gitalk 的支持文件  -->